shakhor-shual/walkman/README.md

 understand what it is and why it is, just think of Walkman as something like "nano-Jenkins" designed exclusively for IaC operations.
-If this statement seems excessive to you, you can consider it a helper tool for automating the work of Terraform & Ansible for GitOps deployment methodology.
+If this statement seems excessive to you, you can consider it a helper tool for automating the collaboration of Terraform & Ansible bunch for GitOps-like style.
 If even this seems too much, just think of Walkman as a dynamic inventory script that gives Ansible automatic access to setting up the infrastructure deployed and managed using with Walkman .
 Well, or just consider it a script for the